14/11/2024

 Transactional leadership focuses on rewards and exceptional management.
 It brings structure and clarity during tough times.
 Setting clear goals and rewarding achievements help steady the ship while dealing with financial woes.
 On the flip side, transformational leadership inspires teams to go beyond.
 It’s based on influence, motivation, stimulation, and personal care.
 These qualities push teams to do amazing things.

-Dynamic leadership
+dynamic leadership

 Warren Buffet’s way of leading Berkshire Hathaway mixes these styles effectively.
 He uses both authoritative and participative methods.
 Buffet has led the company through many economic ups and downs.
 His adaptive leadership has not just helped in troubled times but also set it up for continuing success.